shellc/iauto/README.md

 ### Examples

-Playbook is a YAML formatted file used to describe your workflow.
+A Playbook is a YAML-formatted file that describes your workflow.
 In most cases, all you need to do is write a YAML file.

 **Example: Web automation**